Hudson Project

-The Hudson Project is a 345 kV AC powerline for the power supply of New York City from PSEG's Bergen Generating Station, in Ridgefield, New Jersey.
-It was laid by Anbaric Development Partners.
+The Hudson Project is a 345 kV AC underground and submarine power cable system which supplies electric power to New York City from the Bergen Generating Station, in Ridgefield, New Jersey.
+The cable system was laid by Anbaric Development Partners.

 Overview

-It consists of a HVDC back-to-back station with a transmission rate of 660 MW and DC voltage of 180 kV at 1 Railroad Avenue (40°49′56″N 74°00′44″W) in Ridgefield, New Jersey, which is connected by a 230 kV line with the nearby substation.
+The system consists of a high-voltage direct current (HVDC) back-to-back station with a transmission rate of 660 MW and DC voltage of 180 kV at 1 Railroad Avenue (40°49′56″N 74°00′44″W) in Ridgefield, which is connected by a 230 kV line with the nearby substation.
 From the static inverter plant the three-phase AC line to Consolidated Edison's W. 49th Street substation at 40°45′57″N 73°59′45″W starts, is in its whole length implemented as underground or submarine cable, buried 10 ft in non-navigable and 15 ft in navigable sections.

-After travelling through the Edgewater Tunnel, the cable enters the Hudson River at Edgewater and runs along the eastern side of the river parallel to the shore until piers 92 and 94, where it enters Manhattan.
+After travelling through the Edgewater Tunnel, the cable enters the Hudson River at Edgewater, New Jersey and runs along the eastern side of the river parallel to the shore until piers 92 and 94, where it enters Manhattan.

 Construction of the link started in May 2011 and was completed in June 2013.